 Before your surgery, you will be scheduled for a Total Joint Education Class.
 You'll receive information on the surgery itself, what you can expect during your hospital stay, and have the opportunity to view equipment, discuss treatments and therapies, and meet representatives from nursing and rehabilitation services.
 You will then be given a pre surgery exercise program.
 Any necessary lab work*, x-rays and pre-admission testing will be scheduled at this time.

 * If your doctor sends you to a different lab for additional testing, please bring your lab reports with you to the education class.
 This will help speed up the admission process.

 You'll be asked to bring along a family member or friend who will assume the role of "coach" through your preparation and rehabilitation.
 Your coach should be available to accompany you to the Total Joint Education Class and post-operative therapy sessions, as well as assist you at home throughout your recovery.
 Your coach will serve as your primary support encouraging you, monitoring your progress and helping you resume normal activity.

 Your joint coordinator is a nurse who will help organize and schedule your care.
-Your coordinator will schedule your education class and organize your care in hospital.
 You may contact your joint coordinator at (870) 897-2548 before, during and after surgery.